observatorium/observatorium/docs/proposals/drafts/20211007-pluggable-authenticators.md

 ## 3. OAuth2 Providers

-Similar to the [generic OAuth2 providers in grafana](https://github.com/grafana/grafana/blob/main/pkg/login/social/social.go), OAuth2 providers can be introduced and added to the list of supported OAuth2 alongside the current implementation of OIDC and mTLS to prevent any disruption for the current adopters.
+Similar to the [generic OAuth2 providers in grafana](https://github.com/grafana/grafana/blob/main/pkg/login/social/social.go), OAuth2 providers are [pre-registered in a static list of supported providers](https://github.com/grafana/grafana/blob/e73cd2fdeb3a08db32139f5ce4da4accf162737e/pkg/login/social/social.go#L254) alongside the current implementation of OIDC and mTLS.
 While this approach provides flexibility and can be considered to be an elegant and clean way of introducing more authenticators support, it requires a lot of changes in the Observatorium API.

 However, introducing a new authenticator with private or custom implementation would require changing/patching existing Go source files in the Observatorium API.
 As a result, adopters need to re-apply their patch whenever migrating to a new Observatorium API release with risk of being affected by merge conflicts that must be resolved manually.